On the Impossible Safety of Large AI Models: The security-performance tradeoff

 Indeed, in practice, even ``honest'' users produce many texts and adopt online activities that are undesirable to reproduce and amplify.
 Typically, many authentic users generate \emph{hate speech}, \emph{cyberbullying} and \emph{misinformation}.
 In fact, many disinformation campaigns aim to bias authentic users' behaviors, and to nudge them to amplify their propaganda, e.g. by systematically liking and sharing the messages they post that align with the disinformation campaigns' messaging.
 This has motivated a lot of research in model debiasing~\cite{schick2021self,GuoYA22,MeadePR22}, whose solutions are arguably still very far from reliably satisfactory.
 Yet, \cite{misersky2019grammatical,brauer2008ministre,vervecken2013changing,friedrich2019does}, among others, have exposed the detrimental effects of slight gender biases, and how inclusive language can help.

-Similarly, amplifying the most popular views shared by authentic users will inevitably worsen the problem of \emph{mute news}~\cite{hoang2020science}.
+Similarly, amplifying the most popular views shared by authentic users will inevitably worsen the problem of \emph{mute news}~\cite{hoang2019fabuleux, hoang2020science}.
 Mute news are under-reported news, even though it is critical for the safety of many that they be given more attention.
 Typical examples of mute news include climate change, human rights violations (e.g. genocides in Ethiopia), health hazards (e.g. COVID-19 in March 2020) and the safety of large-scale algorithms (e.g. the massive amplification of hate speech by recommendation algorithms~\cite{facebookfiles}).
 In fact, \cite{king2017chinese} shows that most of Chinese disinformation seems to aim to distract the public's attention away from the controversial topics that may question the Chinese authorities, thereby transforming such topics into \emph{mute news}.
 Similarly, the sugar industry was found to support and amplify the research on the health hazards of fat and cholesterol, to draw the attention away for the hazards of sugar~\cite{kearns2016sugar,krimsky2017sugar}.

+Additionally, generative AIs are drastically facilitating the task of creating and managing \emph{fake accounts} and of producing \emph{fabricated online activities}.
+In this setting, the mere assumption that poisoners represent a minority of users (or data) may soon be deeply limited.

 More generally, it is the general principle of standard machine learning, namely fitting and generalizing past data, that is questionable.
-In practice, interpolating and generalizing (user-generated) data is arguably not a desirable ambition.
-The construction of safe and ethical \emph{foundation models} seems to instead demand an important prior, collaborative and secure work, to determine which texts are genuinely desirable to repeat and amplify, as proposed by the Tournesol project~\cite{tournesol}.
+In practice, interpolating and generalizing (user-generated) is arguably a disputable political stand, which normalizes the status quo.
+The construction of safe and ethical LAIMs seems to instead demand a significant prior, collaborative and secure work, to determine which texts are genuinely desirable to repeat and amplify, as proposed, e.g, by the non-profit Tournesol project~\cite{tournesol}.